Skills and qualifications needed for a career in cyber security

-With data breaches becoming a pressing problem for a growing number of businesses across a wide range of industries, the demand for highly skilled cybersecurity professionals is on the rise.
-In fact, as many businesses move online and become more technologically advanced, the issue of information security is only set to increase in priority.
+With data breaches becoming a pressing problem for a growing number of businesses across a wide range of industries, the demand for highly skilled cyber security professionals is on the rise.
+In fact, as many businesses move online and become more technologically advanced, the issue of information security is only set to increase in priority and those individuals with the right cyber security qualifications and skills are set to prosper.

-As such, for individuals with an interest in IT, computer science or cyber-crime, cyber security could be a very fruitful career path.
-However, since cyber security is a particularly broad field and information security specialists can have a diverse range of responsibilities, not to mention work in a vast number of industries, information security specialists will need a comprehensive skill set.
+For individuals with an interest in IT, computer science or cyber-crime, cyber security could be a very fruitful career path.
+However, since cyber security is a particularly broad field and information security specialists can have a diverse range of responsibilities, not to mention work in a vast number of industries, information security specialists will need a comprehensive set of skills and qualifications.

 Cyber Security Qualifications